Nevenall/gulp-bookshelf/devlog.md

 If we are doing a single page app, then we'll want to do a manual 404 with whatever routing we need.
 Which does beg the question about routing.

+## 1.21.2020

+Alright, get sass integrated for global styles and for svelte styles